 - YWAM (Youth With A Mission)

-- With: Reimagining the Way You Relate to God (by Skye Jethani)
+- With: Reimagining the Way You Relate to God and Futureville (by Skye Jethani)

 - More (by Todd Wilson)

 - Deeper Walk Int’l and Life Model (ex. living From the Heart Jesus Gave You and RARE Leadership)